 INDIVIDUALIZED LABORATORY INSTRUCTION IN BASIC ALGEBRA

 A computer-based program of instruction in basic algebra including arithmetic and decimals, fractions, the real number line, factoring, solutions to linear and quadratic equations, graphs of linear and quadratic functions, expressions with rational exponents, algebraic functions, exponential functions, and inequalities.
-This course is limited to students placed therein by the
+Open only to students with math placement level of 1 or 2.
+2 credits.

 A conceptual survey of sampling methods, descriptive statistics, and inferential statistics with an emphasis on active learning and simulation.
 This course is intended for students in Math 100 who need a two-credit companion course, teacher certification candidates who need an additional two-credit math course, and social science majors who will eventually take introductory statistics.
 This course does not satisfy the statistics requirements for any major or minor and does not count for mathematics distribution.
-Prerequisite: Credit for, exemption from, or current enrollment in Math 100.
+Prerequisite: Math placement of level 2, 3, or 4; Math 100; or concurrent enrollment in Math 100.
 2 credits.
 Offered every spring.

 An introduction to the analysis of counting problems.
 Topics include permutations, combinations, binomial coefficients, inclusion/exclusion principle, and partitions.
 The nature of the subject allows questions to be posed in everyday language while still developing sophisticated mathematical concepts.
-Prerequisite: Credit for or exemption from MATH 100.
+Prerequisite: Math placement of level 2, 3, 4, or credit for MATH 100.